foundry-rs/book/src/getting-started/installation.md

 cargo install --path ./crates/cast --profile release --force --locked
 ```

-Here's an updated version of the section with the new action details:

 ### Installing for CI in Github Action

 The latest binaries for the appropriate architecture can be installed directly using the following GitHub Action: